veritise/veritise-node/docs/start.md

 OPTIONS
   -a, --assembly=assembly
-      An optional assembly type, example "dual" for testnet
+      The assembly, example "dual" for testnet.
+If not provided, the value is resolved from the target/preset.yml file.

   -b, --build
       If provided, docker-compose will run with -b (--build)

   -c, --customPreset=customPreset
       External preset file.
-Values in this file will override the provided presets (optional)
+Values in this file will override the provided presets

   -d, --detached
       If provided, docker-compose will run with -d (--detached) and this command will wait unit server is running before